anthemion-org/ogle-web/README.md

 ## License

 Ogle has copyright ©2006-2022 Jeremy Kelly.
-You can view the source code here, but — for now, at least — _you may not modify, reuse, or redistribute it_.
+You can view the source code here or copy it to your device, but — for now, at least — _you may not modify, reuse, or redistribute it_.
 I may open-source the project some day.

 The Ogle word lists derive from [SCOWL](https://wordlist.sourceforge.net/), copyright ©2000-2004 Kevin Atkinson.
 Use and distribution of SCOWL are subject to the terms of the [SCOWL License](Misc/scowl_license.txt).